Request accessible format

 For more information, visit the Idaho State Board of Education Complaint Procedures.

-All incomplete grades must be removed within six weeks after the first class day of the following term, excluding the summer session.
-If the incomplete is not removed by that date, the grade reverts to the grade indicated by the instructor’s written statement authorizing the incomplete.
-Incompletes may affect financial aid eligibility and will prevent certificates or degrees from being awarded.
+All incomplete grades must be changed within six weeks after the first day of the following term, excluding the summer session.
+If the incomplete grade is not changed by that date, the final grade earned will be the one indicated in the instructor’s written statement authorizing the incomplete grade.
+Incomplete grades may affect financial aid eligibility and may prevent the awarding of certificates or degrees.

 Repeating a Course